casson-projects-2020/fable-facet/README.md

 ### Important: This is a brief overview.
 By installing this software, you agree to the full Terms of Service hosted on our website.
 * **Developer Status** By proceeding with the installation, you agree to be recognized and treated as a **Developer**.
 You are intentionally deploying and integrating your own infrastructure into our network.
 If you do not accept this technical responsibility, do not install this software.
 * **Legal Age** You must be 18+ years old to use Gemini API
+* **Geographic Restrictions** Due to provider limitations, the Gemini Free Tier is not supported in the European Economic Area (EEA), Switzerland, or the United Kingdom.
+While this installer will complete the setup, the central API will not function if your location is within these regions.
 * **Prerequisite** This backend will not work without Fable Facet site
 * **Account Type** We allow only personal/individual GCP accounts.
 The installer will fail on accounts linked to Organizations
 * **Costs** While designed to stay within the GCP Always Free Tier, you are responsible for monitoring your usage if you have other active projects